sudo-Boris/arena-rosnav-3D/docs/Installation.md

 pip install tensorflow==1.15
 ```

+# Note: Install Gazebo from source
+Normally, the gazebo package should be included in the ros-full-desktop version.
+In case you dont have it, you can install it from source by executing the script provided (install_gazebo.sh).
+Please see [install_gazebo.md](docs/install_gazebo.md).

 # Error Handling
 if you encounter the error "world path not given", it is probably because you havent updated the forks repository or working on an old branch.